cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 corresponding values must be non-null.
 The token stores additional information about the context in which the key is being set, such as the unique name of the workflow node.

-To put a value to a token, first obtain access to the token from the workflow context, and then set a value for a specific key, as shown in this example from a MapReduce mapper::
+To put a value into a token, first obtain access to the token from the workflow context, and then set a value for a specific key, as shown in this example from a MapReduce mapper::

   public static class MyVerifier extends Mapper<LongWritable, Text, Text, NullWritable> {